 - Promo Code: ROOKIE100 (6x Rollover Requirement)

 For those of you keen to know more about the history of the event, you will be pleased to find out that the British Open is the oldest major golf competition and tradition is something that the event takes very seriously.

-Today, we will cover the history of the event, the players who have won the most, the venue and recent champions.
-We will also help you catch up on the latest odds as provided by sports books and give you a great idea who the most likely winner will be.
-Tiger Woods is back and he will be facing another heavyweight in Rory McIlroy.
+Today, we will cover the entire background of the event, talking about the venue, recent champions, and the players who have won the most titles.
+We will also help you catch up on the latest odds provided by sportsbooks and throw in a few predictions on who will most likely be the winner of the 2020 British Open.

-H2: British Open: All You Need to Know about the Event
+The British Open: All You Need to Know About the Event

-The British Open will be kicking on July 18 – 21, 2019 in the United Kingdom, inviting golf aficionados to arrive and watch the game live at the Royal Portrush Golf Club Dunluce Course County Antrim, Northern Ireland.
+The next year’s British Open will kick off on July 16–19, 2020 in the United Kingdom, inviting golf aficionados to arrive and watch the game live at the Royal Portrush Golf Club Dunluce Course County Antrim, Northern Ireland.

-Sponsored by the R&A, this event is the 148th edition of the world’s oldest golf competition, one of the longest-standing events in the history of the game.
-With at least 10 very strong competitors vying for the top spot and just as many promising underdogs, you will definitely want to know which options to back.
+Sponsored by the R&A, this event is the 149th edition of the world’s oldest golf competition, one of the longest-standing events in the history of the game.
+With at least ten very strong competitors vying for the top spot and just as many promising underdogs, you will definitely want to know what your betting options are.
 But first, a quick summary of all we have said so far.